 I kept the French title.

 Le Vaisseau d’Or is a powerful symbol.
-I refrain, here, from analysing its psychological meaning.
 The poem will speak to your soul and your soul will react according to dharma.
 Let your deepest heart and mind read it.
-Double attention : while attentive at reading the poem, being simultaneously attentive to the deepest reach in you, to the inner you.
-Without tension, smoothly.
+Double attention: being attentive at reading the poem while simultaneously being attentive to the deepest reach in you.
+No tension, smoothly.
 There’s a very deep, profound message in that poem – and even when you reach that depth, it’s even deeper, with inner links to all that isn’t explicit in the poem.

 One finds biographies of Nelligan here in English on Wikipedia, ici en français – Fondation littéraire Fleur de Lys, ici encore en français sur Wikipédia ; and elsewhere on the net.